Chris234k/chris234k.github.io/_games/mightier.md

 Scan the entire project for usages of any Unity prefab/scene/animation/etc. Sample shows tracking a script usage from prefabs into a scene.
 Takes <1 second to scan nearly 6,000 files.
 This tool is very optimized and is some of my best work.
 <div class="aspectratio">
-<video autoplay muted loop src="/assets/images/mightier/tools/find-refs.mp4"></video>
+<video controls muted loop src="/assets/images/mightier/tools/find-refs.mp4"></video>
 </div>

 <br>